 - Structural Markup: Structural Markup describes the purpose of text.
-For example, "h2>Golf establishes" "Golf" as a second-level heading, which would be rendered in a browser in a manner similar to the "HTML markup" title at the start of this section.
+For example, Golf establishes "Golf" as a second-level heading, which would be rendered in a browser in a manner similar to the "HTML markup" title at the start of this section.
 Structural markup does not denote any specific rendering, but most web browsers have default styles for element formatting.
 Text may be further styled with Cascading Style Sheets (CSS). - Presentational Markup: Describes the appearance of the text, regardless of its purpose.
-For example <bb/> boldface indicates that visual output devices should render "boldface" in bold text, but gives little indication what devices which are unable to do this (such as aural devices that read the text aloud) should do.
-In the case of both bold</br> in devices that read the text aloud) should do.
-In the case of both bold</br> in aural devices that read the text aloud) should do.
-In the case of both bold</br> in aural in equivalent equivalent visual renderings but which are more semantic in nature, such as strong>strong emphasis</br> in aural user agent should interpret the latter two elements.
+For example boldface indicates that visual output devices should render "boldface" in bold text, but gives little indication what devices which are unable to do this (such as aural devices that read the text aloud) should do.
+In the case of both bold and italic, there are other elements that may have equivalent visual renderings but which are more semantic in nature, such as strong emphasis and emphasis respectively.
+It is easier to see how an aural user agent should interpret the latter two elements.
 However, they are not equivalent to their presentational counterparts: it would be undesirable for a screen-reader to emphasize the name of a book, for instance, but on a screen such a name would be italicized.
 Most presentational markup elements have become deprecated under the HTML 4.0 specification, in favor of CSS based styling. - Hypertext Markup: Its makes parts of a document into links to other documents.
 An anchor element creates a hyperlink in the document with the href attribute set to the link URL.
 For example, the HTML markup, Wikipedia, will render the word

 "Wikipedia" as a hyperlink.
 To render an image as a hyperlink, an 'img' element is inserted as content into the 'a' element.
-Like 'br', 'img' is an empty element with attributes but no content or closing tag. src="image.gif" alt="descriptive text" width="50" height="50">.
+Like 'br', 'img' is an empty element with attributes but no content or closing tag. .